 College students, fresh graduates and anyone seeking to make a career change should consider a career in recruitment.
 Here are four reasons why this industry is right for me (complete with testimonies from my brilliant colleagues):

 Working in recruitment brings unique fulfillment.
 As a recruiter, you spend your days connecting candidates with opportunities than can benefit their personal and professional lives.
 You build relationships with candidates and hiring managers, many of which will stick throughout your career!
 Further, recruitment is a results-driven industry where you are rewarded for your achievements.
 Businesses grow, evolve and disrupt because of the talent you provide!

-Every day brings change, new challenges arrive daily.
-The recruitment industry is ever evolving – meaning recruiters must constantly evolve with the landscape to serve our clients and organizations in a business-differentiating way.
-The key to being successful is taking on each challenge with a solution-oriented approach, staying up to date on market trends, and relentlessly attacking new technological capabilities; tools that automate certain responsibilities, increase efficiency, and enable us to focus on the vital consulting and relationship building components.
+New challenges arrive daily in this business.
+The recruitment industry is ever-evolving – meaning recruiters must constantly evolve with the landscape to serve our clients in a unique way (by differentiating from their hiring competition).
+The keys to being successful are taking on each challenge with a solution-oriented approach, staying up-to-date on market trends and relentlessly attacking new technological capabilities, including implementing tools that automate certain responsibilities, increase efficiency and enable us to focus on the vital consulting and relationship-building components.

 “There’s something really fulfilling about a constantly evolving industry like recruiting.
 As a problem solver, finding solutions to common problems keeps me feeling motivated and determined to help in new ways.
 This creates an environment where I am constantly evolving the way I do things, so the excitement to learn is always present to overcome emerging challenges.
 The best part is never feeling like you’ve settled into a prescriptive way of doing things, while having the ability to influence change.”